engramtech/scowl/README.md

 SQLite3 database.
 In order to keep the file size manageable and to avoid noise entries the minimum SCOWL size is now 35 and the 95 size is not included.

-The file includes part-of-speech (POS) and spelling variant information in one place.

 Unlike SCOWLv1, SCOWLv2 includes the proper spelling of abbreviations that included the trailing dot.
 It also includes words that were excluded from SCOWLv1 such as hyphenated and open (i.e. with space) compound words, and